Itheum/architecture-diagrams/live_whitepaper.md

 1. **Research : Labs** - Ideas that are running through an R&D stage.
 2. **Detailed Design & Prototyping** - Ideas that pass our labs stage and for which we are doing detailed solution architecture and prototyping.
 Release candidate notes are also prepared for formal development to commence.
-3. **Available in Testnet** - Iterative builds being released to testnet; tested and signed off by our QA team and community testers.
+3. **QA in Testnet** - Iterative builds being released to testnet for QA; tested and signed off by our QA team and community testers.
 This will continue until a mature build passes QA and is ready for deployment to mainnet.
-4. **Security Audits** - Final release that goes through internal and external security audits.
+4. **Security Audits** - Final release that goes through internal, peer and external security audits.
+Issues are fixed and build is moved back to **QA in Testnet** phase and cycled until we have a final build ready for next stage.
 5. **Available in Mainnet** - Released to mainnet.